 On this note, to help you achieve the best result, our resident gamers have shared tips on obtaining the best Ark server settings.

 The concept is the first thing you need to know before setting up a server.
-How the process works, to start with, as a server admin on the game, you can decide to share the server with players with the default settings.
+How the process works as a server admin on the game is you can decide to share the server with players with the default settings.

 You can configure your server based on the below-listed assumptions:

 - There will be a small group of people playing the game.

 - The needed server will be PvE only

 - Long-term engagement is not allowed else; they are game-changing

 When you set the difficulty level to 0.5, this will increase the dinosaur levels.
 Not only this, the loot drop will increase.
 Level 0.2, which is the default setting, is for more seasoned game players.

 Putting the XP multiplier to 0.75 gives you the room to make leveling slower.
 Also, it enables the administrators to host double XP weekends.